We are proud to support a number of charities within our community.

-RONALD MCDONALD HOUSE
+RONALD MCDONALD HOUSE WESTMEAD

 WESTMEAD CHILDREN’S HOSPITAL

-The Wanderers are firm supporters of White Ribbon Australia and campaign to end violence against women.
+We are firm supporters of White Ribbon Australia and campaign to end violence against women.

 Players each season take an oath in front of the crowd to further pledge their allegiance towards the cause and to do all in their power to end violence against women.
-Wanderers player Brendan Hamill is a current Ambassador for White Ribbon.
+Wanderers player Brendan Hamill is a current supporter for White Ribbon.

 WISH YOU WERE HERE

-The Wanderers association with the Wish You Were Here foundation hopes to make a difference in the community by raising awareness and funding for Pancreatic Cancer research, treatment and detection.
+Our association with the Wish You Were Here foundation hopes to make a difference in the community by raising awareness and funding for Pancreatic Cancer research, treatment and detection.
 In the last 40 years, there have been incredible improvements in the diagnosis and treatment of a variety of cancers.

 Pancreatic Cancer however, falls into a category that is classified as having a low survival rate with only 10% of people surviving once diagnosed.
 The Avner Pancreatic Cancer Foundation is the only foundation in Australia dedicated to Pancreatic Cancer and wants to offer future patients hope of a better outcome.

-The Wish You Were Here community project was named in tribute to all those that were taken by Cancer.
+The Wish You Were Here community project was named in tribute to all those that were taken by cancer.